QiyanYu/notes/pages/Lec04%3A References, Recursion, and Lists.md

 		- In terms of our visual metaphor, we “copy” the arrow by making the arrow in the b box point at the same instance as a.
 - ### The Golden Rule of Equals (and Parameter Passing)
 	- Passing parameters obeys the same rule: Simply **copy the bits** to the new scope.
+- ### Static Nested Classes
+	- If the `IntNode` class never uses any variable or method of the `SLList` class, we can turn this class static by adding the “static” keyword.
+	- Static nested classes are useful when you want to group related classes together, or when you want to define a class that is only used within the context of its outer class.
+They can also be useful for creating utility classes that can be used by other classes in the same package.
 -